brighthas/model/README.md

 #### Complex type

-complex type can be `Model` or object including Type.prototype.toJSON & Type.reborn function.
+complex type can be `Model` or object including Type.prototype.toJSON & Type.reborn function & emit `changed` event.

 when get value , the value is original value.